Mapping community resilience in Wales using open data

 Recommended citation: Di Cara NH, Boyd A, Tanner AR et al. (2020).
-"Views on social media and its linkage to longitudinal data from two generations of a UK cohort study [version 1; peer review: 1 approved, 1 approved with reservations]."
+"Views on social media and its linkage to longitudinal data from two generations of a UK cohort study ."
 Wellcome Open Research.
 5:44. https://wellcomeopenresearch.org/articles/5-44

 Authors: Oliver Davis, Andrew Boyd, Alastair Tanner, Nina Di Cara, Luke Sloan, Tarek Al Baghal, Lisa Calderwood, Claire Haworth